nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 If the command is valid, upon pressing enter, your application window will be updated as shown below.
-The response box describes the addition that was made and the new entity should be displayed in the left list.
+The result display box describes the addition that was made and the new entity should be displayed in the list.

 <img src="images/ug/UG-add.jpg" width="2032">